chemerisuk/cordova-plugin-idfa/README.md

 for more info on the dialog presented to the user.
 Available only for iOS 14+ devices.

 Returns a `Promise<`[`number`](#tracking-permission-values)`>`.
-On devices with iOS < 14 the promise will always resolve with `null`.
+On devices with iOS < 14 the method will return a rejected promise.

 **Note:** You should make sure to set the [`NSUserTrackingUsageDescription`][nsusertrackingusagedescription-api-url] key in your app's